Stable homotopy groups of spheres: From dimension 0 to 90: Main results

 The last column of Table \ref{tab:order} describes the groups of homotopy spheres that classify smooth structures on spheres in dimensions at least 5.
 See Section~\ref{section homotopy sphere} and Theorem~\ref{thm homotopy sphere} for more details.

-Starting in dimension 82, there remain some uncertainties in the $2$-primary $v_1$-torsion.
+Starting in dimension 84, there remain some uncertainties in the $2$-primary $v_1$-torsion.
 In most cases, these uncertainties mean that the order of some stable homotopy groups are known only up to factors of $2$.
 In a few cases, the additive group structures are also undetermined.

 These uncertainties have two causes.
-First, there are a handful of differentials that remain unresolved.
-Table \ref{tab:Adams-unknown} describes these.
+First, there are a handful of differentials that remain unresolved; they are listed in Table \ref{tab:Adams-higher}.
 Second, there are some possible hidden $2$ extensions that remain unresolved.

-Figure \ref{fig:Hatcher} displays the $2$-primary stable homotopy groups in a graphical format originally promoted by Allen Hatcher.
+Figure \ref{fig:Hatcher} displays the $2$-primary stable homotopy groups in a graphical format that is a modification by Allen Hatcher of Adams spectral sequence charts \cite{Hatcher}.
 Vertical chains of $n$ dots indicate $\Z/2^n$.
 The non-vertical lines indicate multiplications by $\eta$ and $\nu$.
 The blue dots represent the $v_1$-periodic subgroups.
 The green dots are associated to the topological modular forms spectrum $\tmf$.
 These elements are detected by the unit map from the sphere spectrum to $\tmf$, either in homotopy or in the algebraic $\Ext$ groups that serve as Adams $E_2$-pages.

 Finally, the red dots indicate uncertainties.
 In addition, in higher stems, there are possible extensions by $2$, $\eta$, and $\nu$ that are not indicated in Figure \ref{fig:Hatcher}.
 See Tables \ref{tab:2-extn-possible}, \ref{tab:eta-extn-possible}, and \ref{tab:nu-extn-possible} for more details about these possible extensions.